Dhanireddy-Amarnthreddy/EXPONENTIATION/README.md

 ## Program:
 ```
 #Program to to find the Exponentiation of a number.
-#Developed by: S.ABHISHEK
+#Developed by: dhanireddy amarnthreddy
-#RegisterNumber: 21004552
+#RegisterNumber: 21003697
 def exp(a,b):
     c=a**b
     return c